 Biodiversity and global change

-Research in the Clark lab focuses on biodiversity of forests, including how species coexist and how they are influenced by rising CO2, changing climate, and natural and human disturbance.
-Studies range in scale from field plots to continental scale data sets.
+Research in the Clark lab focuses on biodiversity of forests, including how species coexist and how they are influenced by changing climate and natural and human disturbance.
+Studies range in scale from field plots to continental data sets.
 Large, long-term experiments are central to the approach.
 There is emphasis on modeling innovation to synthesize evidence from many sources.